erinosb/SPN4_maternal_mRNA/04_Tintori_et_al_Comparison_Fig_2_S2/02_scripts/250717_Parsing_scRNAseq_Tintori.md

 *C. elegans* (Tintori et al., 2016).
 The goal of this study is to test the hypothesis that SPN-4 may be involved in clearing maternal mRNAs out of early embryos.
-If this is the case, we would expect to see that SPN-4 associated mRNAs are enriched in clusters of transcripts that undergo decline in early embryos.
+If this is the case, we would expect to see that SPN-4 associated mRNAs are enriched in clusters of maternal transcripts that undergo decline in early embryos.

 Reference:

-[Tintori SC, Osborne Nishimura E, Golden P, Lieb JD, Goldstein B. A Transcriptional Lineage of the Early C. elegans Embryo](https://pubmed.ncbi.nlm.nih.gov/27554860).
+Tintori SC, Osborne Nishimura E, Golden P, Lieb JD, Goldstein B. [A Transcriptional Lineage of the Early C. elegans Embryo](https://pubmed.ncbi.nlm.nih.gov/27554860).
 Dev Cell.
 2016 Aug 22;38(4):430-44. doi: 10.1016/j.devcel.2016.07.025.
 PMID: 27554860;